prataprc/prataprc.github.io.v1/_contents/circular-package-dependencies.rst

 under development, that uses tayra as the templating language.

-For couple of reasons, I also added a web framework based on pluggdapps component system and started releasing a sub-package under pluggdapps.
+For couple of reasons, I also added a web framework based on pluggdapps component system and started releasing it as sub-package withing pluggdapps.
 The web framework comes with authentication and a configuration webapp that can be used to configure web-apps written with pluggdapps.
 These web applications are in turn using `tayra` and `tayrakit`, creating a circular dependency.